 The nice thing for me is Etsy just generates semi-passive income for me in the sense that I don’t have to do active marketing to my Etsy shop.
 It just sits there and I get multiple sales every week without doing anything.

-If your shop has the potential to do that, why you want to close it down completely?
+If your shop has the potential to do that, why would you want to close it down completely?
 A sale is a sale is a sale.
 You wouldn’t have made that sale otherwise, so why not?

 Okay, now I’m going to move off my soapbox and let’s talk through the steps.
 Because I can only cover so much in this post, this is a brief overview of the steps.

 So, the first step is you’re going to do is sign up for your Shopify site, pick out a theme, and configure your shop’s settings.

 These steps are going to be specific to Shopify.
 Some of you might think I’m getting paid to talk about Shopify, but I’m not.